Author Expo at Indy Reads

 Become an Author for the Expo!

 Those interested in participating in an Author Expo must be willing to have their books sold on consignment through Indy Reads.
-If you are interested in being a featured author during an Author Expo, please contact us at bookstore@indyreads.org.
-All applications to table at this Expo must be received no later than September 7, 2025.
-We are excited to host you!
+If you are interested in being a featured author during an Author Expo, please visit www.indyreads.org/submit-an-event.
+Our next Author Expo is in a few short months!

 About J.M.
 Williger